shivannis/xandr-docs-public/xandr-docs/articles/curate/update-insertion-orders.md

 ---
-title : Update Insertion Orders description : Learn how and where to update Insertion Orders. ms.date : 11/15/2023
+title : Microsoft Curate - Update Insertion Orders description : Learn how and where to update Insertion Orders. ms.date : 11/15/2023

 ---

-# Update insertion orders
+# Microsoft Curate - Update insertion orders

 There are several actions you can take on existing insertion orders to update them.